nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 09 The Process.markdown

 02. (i).
 Both have certain attributes.

     (ii).
-Attributes for both are stored in a special structure in memory maintained by the operating system kernel (called process table for processes and inode for files).
+Attributes for both are stored in a special structure maintained by the operating system (called process table for processes and inode for files).

     (iii).
 Both constitute parent child relationship.

 ##

-03. The two options available to a parent process after spawning a child are:
+03. The two options available to a parent after spawning a child process are:

     (i).
-Wait for the child process to die so that it can spawn more process.
+Wait for the child process to die before parent can spawn another process.

     (ii).
-Do not wait for the child process to die and continue to spawn other processes.
+Do not wait for the child process to die and continue to spawn other child processes.

     The shell can be made be behave in both the aforementioned modes as discussed:

     (i).
-The shell can be made to behave in waiting mode by waiting for the completion of the child processes before presenting the prompt again.
+The shell can be made to behave in waiting mode by waiting for the completion of the child process before presenting the prompt again.

     (ii).
 The shell can be made to behave in non-waiting mode by executing the command in the background by using `&` operator or `nohup` command.